Bharath-5/Minimal/README.md

         sudo pacman -S dmenu rxvt-unicode xmonad xmonad-contrib xmobar
 ```

+- For Qtile, replace "xmonad xmonad-contrib xmobar" with "qtile"

 * Make backups of any existing configs and copy the cloned configs